Do you want to share your story with the Disability Royal Commission?

 If you need help to share your story, a friend, family member, carer or disability advocate can help you.

 Contact the Disability Royal Commission to share your story.
-Call 1800 517 199 from 9am to 6pm (eastern daylight savings time) for more information or to make a submission over the phone.
+Call 1800 517 199, Monday to Friday for more information or to make a submission over the phone.

 What will happen to my story?